 Step 4 – Drain 2 (16 oz) blocks of high-protein tofu, break them into pieces, and put them into a large food processor.
 (If you are using extra firm tofu, use 2 1/2 (14 oz) packages and press it very well to get out all possible liquid.)

 Step 5 – Once the broth and chickpea mixture has sat for at least 5 minutes, pour it over the tofu in the food processor.
-Blend on high for about 2-3 minutes scraping the edges frequently until it’s very well incorporated.
+Blend on high for about 2-3 minutes, scraping the edges frequently until the mixture is very well incorporated.

 A collage of 2 images showing tofu in a food processor before and after the binding liquid has been poured over it.